 This photo of Hampton Street in Hampton shows the level crossing closed to traffic.
 The car waiting at the gates would have had plenty of time to mull over whether or not to go and see The Strange Case of Clara Deane starring Wynne Gibson.
 In the 1932 drama a young dress designer marries an insurance agent who also happens to be a criminal, played by Pat O'Brien.

-This fabulous photo taken inside Flinders Street Station shows a Cinemascope poster featuring the film A Star is Born.
-The 1937 film won best writing, original story at the Academy Awards that year and starred Janet Gaynor as the young woman with dreams of stardom.
-This was the first all-colour film nominated for an Academy Award for Best Picture.
-A Star is Born of course went on to be remade in 1954 (starring Judy Garland) and 1976 (starring Barbara Streisand).
-Another remake is slated for release later this year starring Lady Gaga!
+This fabulous photo taken inside Flinders Street Station in September 1955 shows a Cinemascope poster featuring the film A Star is Born.
+The original 1937 film won best writing and original story at the Academy Awards and starred Janet Gaynor as the young woman with dreams of stardom.
+In 1954 it was remade with Judy Garland in the lead role, earning high praise from Time Magazine, who wrote that Garland "gives what is just about the greatest one-woman show in modern movie history" (Time, 25 October, 1954).
+A Star is Born was remade twice more, in 1976 with Barbara Streisand and again in 2018, staring Lady Gaga.

-This photo was taken at South Yarra Station and shows posters for Zebra Grate Polish and Schweppes hung on the fence alongside the promotion for New Moon of the Theatre Royal.
+This photo was taken at South Yarra Station and shows posters for Zebra Grate Polish and Schweppes hung on the fence alongside the promotion for the J C Williamson stage production of New Moon at the Theatre Royal.
+The Bourke Street theatre was demolished in 1933, but New Moon lived on as a Hollywood musical.
 The 1940 film starred Jeanette MacDonald and Nelson Eddy.
 The film was once voted as one of the 50 worst films of all time though it included songs by Oscar Hammerstein.
 Of her costar Eddy, MacDonald once said:

 "He was a big, awkward hunk of a man, very shy.
 He made me feel uncomfortable because all he did was look at me."